Mbaoma/SCA-Cloud-Bootcamp-4/README.md

 - [Guide](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser)

 ### CI
 - Builds the Docker image and saves it as an artifact.
 Run the command below (to start the agent pool) before making a push to GitHub.
+EnsureDocker desktop is running in the backgrouund.

 ```bash
 $ ./run.sh